-In addition to singing, in 1920, Ollie Powers was also a character actor in the play "September Morn."
-Arthur Gillespie produced the play and the music was written by Aubrey Stauffer [source: Library of Congress, Catalog of Copyright Entries, Part 3, Musical Compositions, 1913 New Series, v.
-8, no. 11].
-In October of 1920, Ollie Powers was in New York at The Lafayette Theatre where he was in the musical "Canary Cottage" [source: "The Lafayette Theatre," New York Age, 10/16/1920, p.
+In addition to singing, in 1920 Ollie Powers was a character actor in the play "September Morn."
+Arthur Gillespie produced the play with music written by Aubrey Stauffer [source: Library of Congress, Catalog of Copyright Entries, Part 3, Musical Compositions, 1913 New Series, vol. 8, no. 11].
+In October of 1920, Ollie Powers was in New York at The Lafayette Theatre performing in the musical "Canary Cottage" [source: "The Lafayette Theatre," New York Age, 10/16/1920, p.
 6].
-The play had had a long run at the Avenue Theatre in Chicago, and after a run in New York, the play was held at the Howard Theatre in Washington, D.C. [source: "Howard Theatre," Washington Bee, 11/06/1920, p.
+The play had had a long run at the Avenue Theatre in Chicago, and after a run in New York, the play moved to the Howard Theatre in Washington, D.C. [source: "Howard Theatre," Washington Bee, 11/06/1920, p.
 5].

 In 1923, the Ollie Powers' Harmony Syncopators recorded "Jazzbo Jenkins" and "Play That Thing" on Paramount Records.
 For a brief period, Louis Armstrong had been a member of the band [source: Satchmo: the Louis Armstrong Encyclopedia, by M. Meckna].
 Ollie Powers was at the peak of his career when he died in Chicago on April 14, 1928 [source: Illinois, Deaths and Stillbirths Index, Ancestry].
 He is buried in Lincoln Cemetery.
 Ollie Powers was the son of Tisobie(?)
 Brown and Josh Powers.
 [His mother's name is not written clearly in the 1900 U.S. Census.]